FastEndpoints/FastEndpoints/Src/Documentation/wiki/Pre-Post-Processors.md

 }
 ```

-you can even write a request dto specific pipeline behavior like so:
+you can even write a request dto specific processor like so:

 ```csharp
 public class SalesRequestLogger : IPreProcessor<CreateSaleRequest>